Nothing changes until we do!

 Finding our voices simply means we willing to tell the truth.
 For more on what that would look like, I’ve profiled some ordinary citizen-activists doing just that in a blog post On Echoing Irish Voices Congruent with Irish Values.

 The systemic abuses I was addressing were unique to the Republic of Ireland.
-The call to action is equally relevant to my Northern Irish, British and American colleagues where we face different, but equally concerning failures of governance.
+The call to action is equally relevant to my Northern Irish, British and American colleagues where we face different, but equally concerning failures of leadership and governance.